mawt13/montessori_albums/content/album/math-intro-num.md

 5. “The other numbers with sets of 2 are even.”

-{{< figure class="float-right" src="/img/math/intro-num/image023.webp" alt="Child Working with Counters Boxes" caption="Labels of odd & even used & even cards pushed to top of the rug Dirigo Montessori school" >}}
+{{< figure class="float-right pure-img" src="/img/math/intro-num/image023.webp" alt="Child Working with Counters Boxes" caption="Labels of odd & even used & even cards pushed to top of the rug Dirigo Montessori school" >}}

 6. “2 is even, 4 is even, 6 is even, 8 is even, and 10 is even.”